-Ciriello, an Italian freelance photographer who was on assignment for the Italian daily Corriere della Sera, was killed by Israeli gunfire in the West Bank city of Ramallah, according to press reports and eyewitness testimony.
-Ciriello was the first foreign journalist killed while covering the current Palestinian uprising, which began in September 2000.
+Raffaele Ciriello, an Italian freelance photographer who was on assignment for the Italian daily Corriere della Sera, was killed on March 13, 2002, by Israeli gunfire in the West Bank city of Ramallah, according to press reports and eyewitness testimony.
+Ciriello, 42, was the first foreign journalist killed while covering the Palestinian uprising known as the Second Intifada, which began in September 2000.
 The photographer died after being hit by a burst of machine gun fire from the direction of an Israeli tank during an Israeli military offensive in the West Bank and Gaza Strip.

 Amedeo Ricucci of the Italian television station Rai Uno told CPJ that he and his cameraman were accompanying Ciriello and trailing a group of Palestinian gunmen at the time of the incident.
 Ricucci said the area was quiet and was located roughly 500 yards (455 meters) to a half-mile (0.8 kilometers) from a nearby refugee camp where fighting between Israelis and Palestinians was taking place.